 The unraveling of a life came at the very moment of a promise fulfilled.
 Gorky's dealer had put him on a retainer, and his work had begun to earn attention.
 Thanks in no small part to a wave of immigrants—most notably, Gorky himself—New York's bohemia was moving out of the Village and into the mainstream.
 Modern art had some new museums, and The Nation had a severe critic, Clement Greenberg.
 The next year, Greenberg was to credit Gorky with "one of the best pictures ever done by an American."
 Gorky bristled even at praise, but he had much the same opinion.

 Gorky had also found a measure of happiness in the birth of two daughters and his second marriage, to Agnes Magruder.
 The daughter of a proper New England naval officer, she delighted in her own rebellious streak.
 She must have loved the dark-eyed foreigner with heavy brows, impulsive moods, and an often deliberate abuse of English.
-Yet she also found "the feeling of . . . enormous security."
+She also found a "feeling of . . . enormous security."
 As she put it, "I totally believed in him.
 He totally believed in himself."

 Willem de Kooning introduced them at a party in 1941.
 In barely a month, she had moved into his Union Square studio and apartment.
 In barely a year, he began reinventing his art, with a fluidity that set the tone for Abstract Expressionism.
 They married on a trip cross-country.
 They spent their wedding night outdoors in a sleeping bag.
 To the end, through two additional marriages, his widow kept the affectionate name that Gorky gave her, Mougoush.

 Yet the prologue tells instead of a disaster, the fire that ravaged a borrowed studio in the country.
 Before long, Gorky also entered a hospital with cancer, and he later broke his neck in an accident, with his dealer at the wheel.
-Mougoush began an affair with Roberto Matta Echaurren, the Chilean Surrealist (and father of Gordon Matta-Clark) who had become one of Gorky's closest friends—and closest influences along with Surrealism and Picasso.
-In a mix of helplessness, guilt, anger, and fear, she soon left them both.
-By 1948 Gorky was wailing through the night on the doorstep of Isamu Noguchi in anguish and in rage.
+Mougoush began an affair with Roberto Matta Echaurren, or simply Matta, the Chilean Surrealist (and father of Gordon Matta-Clark) who had become one of Gorky's closest friends—and closest influences along with Surrealism and Picasso.
+In a mix of helplessness, guilt, anger, and fear, she soon left them both, taking Gorky's children with her.
+By 1948 he was wailing through the night on the doorstep of Isamu Noguchi in anguish and in rage.
 He hung himself on July 21.

 That fire destroyed no small part of his own breakthrough, along with work to which he had clung from his already mysterious past.
 However, Herrera's prologue describes not a calamity, but a man at the height of his powers and glamour.
 She sees the "cigarette dangling from the side of his mouth," "enormous brown eyes," and "precision and ease braced with tension. . . .
 Gorky's concentration was fierce and total."
 Even the flames echo the quivering line of his canvases.
 The artist had lost nothing, he boasted, for he had still a third sort of fire "burning in his head."